Palli-Moon/Notes/content/ru/wepo.md

 ## Notes
 ### File structure
-When creating large applications large JavaScript applications it's conventional to keep all the source code in a directory named `src`.
-This separates the application code from configure files like the `package.json` file, or `Grintfile`.
+When creating large JavaScript applications it's conventional to keep all the source code in a directory named `src`.
+This separates the application code from configure files like the `package.json` file, or `Gruntfile`.
+If the code is somehow compiled (or perhaps  concatenated/minified/uglified), the resulting code would then go to a `dist` folder on the same level as `src`.
+If the application has any unit tests available, they are typically located in a `test` folder.

 ### SemVer
 Semantic versioning (SemVer) is a pattern for versioning projects.
 It contains three numbers written as `1.2.3` where `1` would be the **major** version, `2` the **minor** and `3` the **patch**.
 Services like Grunt use this heavily and most of them support using the `~` and the `^` prefixes.
 The `~` means any patch up to the next minor version, e.g. `~1.2.7` would allow any version between `1.2.7` and `1.3.0`. `^1.2.7` then means any minor version up to the next major version, or anything below `2.0.0`